awslabs/aws-athena-query-federation/athena-elasticsearch/README.md

     * Single Key-Value: `<username>: <password>`

-5. **spill_bucket** - When the data returned by your Lambda function exceeds Lambda’s limits, this is the bucket that the data will be written to for Athena to read the excess from. (e.g. my_bucket)
+5. **spill_bucket** - When the data returned by your Lambda function exceeds Lambda’s limits, this is the bucket that the data will be written to for Athena to read the excess from (e.g. my_bucket).

 6. **spill_prefix** - (Optional) Defaults to sub-folder in your bucket called 'athena-federation-spill'.
 Used in conjunction with spill_bucket, this is the path within the